JackTrapper/Exact-Float-to-String-Routines/README.md

 Sample Usage
 ------------

-    ExactFloatToStr(0.28);
+    ExactFloatToStr(0.28); //convert using current locale

-Returns:
+Returns *(for en-US)*:

     +0.280,000,000,000,000,000,001,084,202,172,485,504,434,007,452,800,869,941,711,425,781,25

-You can customize the digit separator, you can specify no separator:
+You can customize the digit separator, and the grouping:

-    ExactFloatToStr(0.28, FormatSettings.DecimalSeparator, '');
+    ExactFloatToStrEx(0.28, FormatSettings.DecimalSeparator, 0);
     +0.28000000000000000000108420217248550443400745280086994171142578125

-If you specify a space (` `) as your sparator, it will use digit grouping of five:

-    ExactFloatToStr(0.28, FormatSettings.DecimalSeparator, ' ');
+    ExactFloatToStrEx(0.28, ' ', 5);
     +0.28000 00000 00000 00000 10842 02172 48550 44340 07452 80086 99417 11425 78125